beenlanced/ai_agent_hugging_face_course/README.md

   - go [here](https://huggingface.co/settings/tokens)
   - Select create new token

-- If you use the `Hugging Face CLI` (say when running models locally), here are some tips for working with Tokens:
+- If you use the `Hugging Face CLI` (say when running models locally), here are some tips for working with Access Tokens:

   1. Using a token saved by huggingface-cli login:
      To remove this token, you can simply use the huggingface-cli logout command.